Smellbow/wizordum-mapping-guide/guides/copypaste.md

-You can move a section of your map around with a copy paste feature.
+You can move a section of your map around with a cut paste feature.

 You must do this in 1st Person mode (F1 to toggle)